projectara/greybus-spec/source/operations.rst

 communication path between two modules.
 Each end of a connection is a
 |unipro| CPort, associated with a particular interface in a Greybus
 module.
 A connection can be established once the AP learns of the existence of a CPort in another module.
-The AP will allocate a CPort for its end of the connection, and once the |unipro| network switch is configured properly the connection can be used for data transfer (and in particular, for operations).
+The AP shall allocate a CPort for its end of the connection, and once the |unipro| network switch is configured properly the connection can be used for data transfer (and in particular, for operations).